polyphony-chat/docs/SPECIFICATION.md

 The structure of this reference document is heavily inspired by the really well written [Matrix specification](https://spec.matrix.org/latest).

-## 1. polyproto APIs
+## 1. APIs and communication protocols

-The specification defines a set of APIs that are used to implement polyproto.
+The polyproto-core specification defines a set of APIs that are used to implement polyproto-core.
 These APIs are:

 - Client-Server API
 - Server-Server API

+Aside from these REST APIs, polyproto-core also uses WebSockets for real-time communication between clients and servers.

 ### 1.1 Client-Server API